WHOOP Advanced Labs: pricing, biomarkers, and review

 The interesting comparison is against Function Health, which is the dominant DTC blood-testing brand and the closest direct competitor at this price tier:

-- Integration — WHOOP's differentiator: your labs live next to your wearable data.
+- Integration: WHOOP's differentiator is that your labs live next to your wearable data.
 Function is lab-only.

 WHOOP Advanced Labs alternatives

-- Goodlabs (free with blood donation) — different model entirely.
+- Goodlabs (free with blood donation): a different model entirely.